TayyabInsights/Data-Analytics-Projects-Using-Microsoft-Excel/Pizza-Sales-Analysis/README.md

 - **Focus on Optimization**: Enhance high-performing areas and address gaps through targeted campaigns.
 - **Customer-Centric Strategies**: Leverage insights to boost engagement and retention.

-## 👨‍💻 **Practical Implementation Tips**
-- Regularly update KPIs to reflect real-time performance, ensuring decisions are based on current data.
-- Use linked sheets and dynamic formulas in tools like Microsoft Excel to automate KPI calculations.
-- Pair KPIs with interactive slicers to enable dynamic filtering and deeper insights.

 #### 📊 **PivotCharts and Slicers: Insights and Applications**